 If there are no sperm in this sample, the vasectomy has been successful.
 If there are sperm present, another test will be performed a month later.
 Until it has been confirmed that there are no sperm in the sample another method of contraception must be used to prevent pregnancy.

 It is permanent, therefore reducing the risk of unplanned pregnancies.
 It is easier to do and more effective than female sterilisation.

 It may take a few months before the semen is free from sperm.
 As it is permanent, some people regret having a vasectomy, especially if their circumstances change.
 Vasectomy does not protect from sexually transmitted infections.

 Does a vasectomy affect sex drive?

 No. The sex hormones made by the testicles (testes) - for example, testosterone - continue to be passed into the bloodstream as before so are not affected by a vasectomy.
 Also, vasectomy does not reduce the amount of semen ejaculated during sex.
 Sperm only contribute a tiny amount to semen.
 Semen is made in the seminal vesicles and prostate higher upstream.

 Sex may even be more enjoyable, as the worry or inconvenience of other forms of contraception is removed.

 Sperm are still made as before in the testicles (testes).
 The sperm cannot get past the blocked vas deferens and are absorbed by the body.

 It is wise not to make the decision at times of crisis or change, such as after a new baby or termination of pregnancy.
-It is best not to make the decision if there are any major problems in your relationship with your partner.
+It is best not to make the decision if there are any major problems in the relationship with your partner.

 Remember there are reversible forms of long-term contraception which are very effective.
 Consider these as a couple before making your decision.
 These are all for women.
 See the separate leaflet called Long-acting Reversible Contraceptives (LARCs).